 Petroglyph LU11, Luluya, Sharjah

-DStretch Version, Petroglyph J23 Khatm Al Melaha, Kalba, Sharjah.
-Sun symbols, largest group on the site.
+DStretch Version, Petroglyph V19 Khatm Al Melaha, Kalba, Sharjah.
+Nubian Ibex.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an archaeological site on ...
 Read More